seanfdnn/ergodox-layout/README.md

 ![Media layer](images/media-layer.png)

 For all mouse-y, navigational and media needs!
-The mayor change in this layer is that the modifiers were moved to the right thumb cluster, so that mouse clicks can be on the left one.

 The coloring here also follows a different pattern: blue are mouse keys, red is cursor navigation, light orange is media control, pink are copy/paste related